mistweaverco/kulala.nvim/docs/docs/usage/automatic-response-formatting.md

 # Automatic Response Formatting

-If you want to automatically format the response of an HTTP request, you can use simply add an `accept` header with the desired format.
+You can automatically format the response of an HTTP request using the `accept` header.

 For example, if you want to receive the response in JSON format, you can add the `accept: application/json` header.